arantius/tranquil-initramfs/README.md

 * example: linux \<kernel\> root=tank/gentoo/root init=/path/to/init

 `recover` - Use this if you want the initrd to throw you into a rescue shell.
 Useful for recovery and debugging purposes.
+No value.
 * example: linux \<kernel\> recover

 `redetect` - Use this if you want to have the option to re-scan your /dev/ directory for new devices.
+No value.

 Sometimes during the output of available drives, you won't see your drives listed, don't worry, if it normally works on your machine, your drive will